DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: ACKNOWLEDGMENTS

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ {{image_authors/songziying1.jpg}}}]{Ziying Song} was born in Xingtai, Hebei Province, China in 1997.
-He received the B.S. degree from Hebei Normal University of Science and Technology (China) in 2019.
-He received a master's degree major in Hebei University of Science and Technology (China) in 2022.
-He is now a PhD student majoring in Computer Science and Technology at Beijing Jiaotong University (China), with a research focus on Computer Vision. \end{IEEEbiography} \begin{IEEEbiography} [{ {{image_authors/liulin1.jpg}}}] {Lin Liu} was born in Jinzhou, Liaoning Province, China, in 2001.
+\begin{IEEEbiography}[{ }]{Ziying Song} received the B.S. degree from Hebei Normal University of Science and Technology, China, in 2019, the M.S. degree from Hebei University of Science and Technology, China, in 2022, and the Ph.D. degree in computer science and technology from Beijing Jiaotong University, China, in March 2026.
+He is currently an Assistant Professor with the School of Artificial Intelligence, Yanshan University, China.
+His research interests include autonomous driving, robust perception, end-to-end autonomous driving, world models, embodied intelligence, and vision-language-action models. \end{IEEEbiography} \begin{IEEEbiography} [{ {{image_authors/liulin1.jpg}}}] {Lin Liu} was born in Jinzhou, Liaoning Province, China, in 2001.
 He is now a college student majoring in Computer Science and Technology at China University of Geosciences(Beijing).
 Since Dec.
 2022, he has been recommended for a master's degree in Computer Science and Technology at Beijing Jiaotong University.
 His research interests are in computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ {{image_authors/panhongyu.png}}}]{Hongyu Pan} received the B.E. degree from Beijing Institute of Technology (BIT) in 2016 and the M.S. degree in computer science from the Institute of Computing Technology (ICT), University of Chinese Academy of Sciences (UCAS), in 2019.
 He is currently an employee at Horizon Robotics.
 His research interests include computer vision, pattern recognition, and image processing.
 He specifically focuses on 3D detection/segmentation/motion and depth estimation.